FCzajkowski/gentle-1.01/README.md

 ### 🔍 Interpreted:
 As an interpreted application, Gentle executes its operations directly from the source code 📄, allowing for flexibility and ease of deployment.

-###🏃‍♂️ Dynamic:
+### 🏃‍♂️ Dynamic:
-Gentle is Dynamic Language (which means, that we dont have to declare that variable is int/float/some other datatype, because Gentle Knows it 🤓
+Gentle is Dynamic Language (which means, that we dont have to declare that variable is int/float/some other datatype, because Gentle Knows it 🤓 )

 ### 🌐 Open Source:
 Gentle is available as an open-source tool, fostering collaboration and customization among users and developers 🤝.

 ### 📈 Continuously Evolving:
 It undergoes continuous development and improvement 🛠️, driven by community feedback and contributions 💬, to enhance its features and performance over time.

+## 🎥 If You want to know more
+### contact us :D